-Saint Martin's Student Health Center, located in room 102 of Burton Hall, is dedicated to the wellness of Saint Martin's students.
-Staffed by physician assistants, an RN and a registered dietitian, the Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
+Saint Martin's University Student Health Center, located in room 102 of Burton Hall, is dedicated to the wellness of Saint Martin's students.
+Physician assistants, LPN, MA/phlebotomist, and access to a registered dietitian staff the Health Center.
+The Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
 Services include:

-- Acute care for colds, flu and other medical concerns - Writing of prescriptions - Management for chronic health problems, such as asthma, diabetes, high blood pressure and disordered eating management. - Referrals for services that extend beyond the scope of the center
+- Acute care for colds, flu and other medical concerns - Testing for infectious diseases - Lab draws and testing available - Writing of prescriptions and medication management - Management for chronic health problems, such as asthma, diabetes, high blood pressure and disordered eating management - Depression and Anxiety medication management - Referrals for services that extend beyond the scope of the center